renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.sql.rst

         A list of filters that are applied when constructing the query.
 The filters in the should have a method `to_sql`.
-Module :obj:`Orange.data.sql.filter` contains classes derived from filters in :obj:`Orange.data.filter` with the appropriate implementation of the method.
+Module :obj:`Arithmos.data.sql.filter` contains classes derived from filters in :obj:`Arithmos.data.filter` with the appropriate implementation of the method.

-.. autoclass:: Orange.data.sql.table.SqlRowInstance
+.. autoclass:: Arithmos.data.sql.table.SqlRowInstance
     :members: